German Scholarships Programme

 Please note: the application process is currently closed.
 The programme usually takes place from early July to early August every year.
 The application process for 2018 will open in mid-January.
 The deadline for applications is 1 March 2018.

-The German Scholarships Programme (Internationales Preisträgerprogramm) is a fantastic opportunity for all UK citizens, aged 16+, in their penultimate school year (Year 12 in England and Wales, S5 in Scotland, Year 13 in Northern Ireland).
+The German Scholarships Programme (Internationales Preisträgerprogramm) is a fantastic opportunity for all UK citizens, aged 16+, in their penultimate school year (Year 12 in England and Wales, S5 in Scotland, Year 13 in Northern Ireland) to improve their language and learn more about the German culture.
 The programme is run by the Pädagogischer Austauschdienst (PAD) and administered in the UK by UK-German Connection.
 It provides a unique opportunity for pupils to get first-hand experience of German life and culture and improve their German language skills at the same time.
-The German Scholarships Programme is an international programme, participants will experience German language learning and travelling in mixed international groups.
+The German Scholarships Programme is an international programme and participants will experience German language learning and travelling in mixed international groups.